GlitchEnzo/NuGetForUnity/README.md

 The *.nupkg* files downloaded from the NuGet server are cached locally in the current user's Application Data folder.  (`C:\Users\[username]\AppData\Local\NuGet\Cache`).
 Packages previously installed are installed via the cache folder instead of downloading it from the server again.

-# How to create packages?
+# How do I create my own NuGet packages from within Unity?
 First, you'll need to create a *.nuspec* file that defines your package.
 In your Project window, right click where you want the *.nuspec* file to go and select **Create → Nuspec File**.

 ![](screenshots/nuspec_menu.png?raw=true)